To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 Maybe it’s a marathon you trained hard for, the wedding you spent a year planning, that vacation you dreamed of, or even hitting “send” on a major work project that dominated your life for months.
-The long-awaited day on the calendar finally approaches, and afterward, instead of reveling in euphoria or relief, you find yourself slipping into a funk.
+The long-awaited day on the calendar finally arrives, and afterward, instead of reveling in euphoria or relief, you find yourself slipping into a funk.

 Welcome to a common phenomenon known as the letdown effect.

-“You have this mobilization of inner energies to take action on something big, and afterward you think you’ll be exhilarated because you accomplished it, but you could have this letdown instead,” explains UW Health psychologist Shilagh A. Mirgain.
+“You have this mobilization of inner energies to take action on something big, and afterward you think you’ll be exhilarated because you accomplished it, but you could have this letdown instead,” said UW Health psychologist Shilagh A. Mirgain.
 “And if people aren’t prepared for it, it can be a crash.
 The higher the accomplishment, the bigger the crash.”

 That crash could lead you to feel physically fatigued, emotionally depleted, sad, listless, empty or questioning your purpose in life.
 In extreme cases, it can even trigger clinical depression.

 “When you think about these larger events, they’re like a hub in a wheel: There’s a way your life orients around it, and then when you remove it, there is a hole,” Mirgain said.
 "Sometimes people feel like, ‘When I get married, when I finish the Ironman, when I get the 'A' on the exam, I’ll be happy.’
 When people have that expectation, it can lead to disappointment.”